phayes/fdh-rs/src/movingwindow/README.md

 return digest
 ```

 This traditional method works, but is computationally expensive because it requires recomputing `HASH(M||(IV + 0)` multiple times with every iteration of `IV`.
 For domains that require many iterations to find an acceptable digest, this can be very computationally expensive.
+It is also not constant-time in relation to the message being hashed.

 ### Description

-The Moving Window Full Domain Hash (MWFDH) computationally cheap, and is constructed as follows:
+The Moving Window Full Domain Hash (MWFDH) computationally cheap and can be made constant-time, and is constructed as follows:

 Pseudocode:
 ```